Makisuo/qwik-themes/README.md

 ### More than light and dark mode

-next-themes is designed to support any number of themes!
+qwik-themes is designed to support any number of themes!
 Simply pass a list of themes:

 ```js
 <ThemeProvider themes={['pink', 'red', 'blue']}>